arunima14/Quiz-App/README.md

 **Functional Requirements:**

-1. **Quiz Data Structure**: The quiz questions should be stored in a JSON file with the format containing the question text, a set of multiple-choice answers, and the correct answer.
+1. **Quiz Data Structure**: The quiz questions are be stored in a JSON file with the format containing the question text, a set of multiple-choice answers, and the correct answer.

 ```json
 [